Punta Arenas: Immigration

-In 2012 Punta Arenas recorded a population of over 127,000 inhabitants for the (2012 Census) by the National Statistics Institute.
-The population grew by 5.1% (5,830 persons) between the 1992 and 2002 censuses and further rose to 127,454 at the 2012 Census.
+As of the 2024 census, immigrants make up 6.0% of the population - 5.4% are from South America, 0.4% from North America, 0.1% from Europe, 0.05% from Asia, 0.004% from Africa, and 0.004% from Oceania.

 The city was populated by many colonists from Spain and Croatia in the mid-nineteenth century, and many of their descendants remain.
 Other national ethnic groups represented are German, English, Italian, Swiss and Irish.

 Croatian immigration to Punta Arenas was a crucial development in the region of Magallanes and the city in particular.
 Currently, this influence is still reflected in the names of shops, streets and many buildings.
 Punta Arenas is said to have the largest percentage of Croatians in the world outside Croatia and the former Yugoslavia.

 Punta Arenas also has the largest percentage of residents of British descent in the whole of Chile.

-Punta Arenas is home to the southernmost Hindu temple in the world, which is used by the relatively small, but significant, Sindhi community in Punta Arenas.
-Sindhi merchants began arriving in the area during the early 1900s, and today constitute one of the largest communities of Indians in Chile.